blackducksoftware/hub/kubernetes/README.md

 Welcome to the README for Black Duck on Kubernetes/OpenShift.

 Please note that this document applies *only* to Black Duck on Kubernetes/OpenShift.
 If you wish to deploy or use Black Duck on any other platform (e.g., Docker Compose or Docker Swarm), please reference the documentation specific to that platform.

 # Deploying Black Duck in Kubernetes/OpenShift

+Several approaches are possible to enable deployment of Black Duck using Kubernetes/OpenShift:

+1. Helm

+A Helm chart is provided to that describes a Kubernetes set of resources required to deploy Black Duck.

+2. Synopsys Operator

-The recommended approach for installing Black Duck on Kubernetes/OpenShift is to use [Synopsys Operator](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/34373652/Synopsys+Operator), a cloud-native administration utility that assists in the deployment and management of Synopsys software in Kubernetes and OpenShift clusters.
+Another approach for installing Black Duck on Kubernetes/OpenShift is to use [Synopsys Operator](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/34373652/Synopsys+Operator), a cloud-native administration utility that assists in the deployment and management of Synopsys software in Kubernetes and OpenShift clusters.

 Please see the "Black Duck Installation Guide" in the [Synopsys Operator documentation](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/34373652/Synopsys+Operator) for information on using Synopsys Operator to deploy Black Duck in a Kubernetes or OpenShift cluster.